 Anointing of the Sick is for those facing any serious, debilitating, or life-threatening illness.
 It can also be received before surgery or by anyone in need of any physical or emotional healing.
 Anointing can be received more than once.
 There is no need to wait until the person receiving the sacrament is near death, although it certainly can be given at such a time.
 If the person is near death, it is preferable that the person receiving is conscious and able to recognize and appreciate what they are receiving.
 Anointing of the Sick can be received anywhere: here at the Church of the Risen Savior, in a home, in the hospital, or in a nursing care facility.
-If you or a loved one would like to recieve Anointing of the Sick please call one of the Pastoral Team Members: Fr.
-Thomas Krenik or Chris Sorensen at (952) 431-5222.
+If you or a loved one would like to receive Anointing of the Sick please call one of the Pastoral Team Members: Fr.
+Denny Dempsey or Chris Sorensen at (952) 431-5222.

 Here at Risen Savior we have a communal celebration of the Sacrament of the Anointing of the Sick each year in October.
 Please check our bulletin and website for the date.